antononcube/Raku-DSL-Bulgarian/README.md

 This sub-section lists the steps for endowing a certain already developed workflows DSL package with Bulgarian translations.

-Denote we DSL workflows we focus on as DOMAIN (workflows.)
+Denote the DSL workflows we focus on as DOMAIN (workflows.)
 For example, DOMAIN can stand for `DataQueryWorkflows`, or `RecommenderWorkflows`.

 *Remark:* In the recipe steps below DOMAIN would be